On a Nonlinear Newtonian Gravity and Charging a Black Hole: Comparing Low-Energy With High-Energy

-Compare this to Eq. \eqn{chargemasshigh} and note that the order of magnitude of the constant is much less for the non-relativistic protons.
+Despite the maximum limits being so tiny, it is helpful to contrast the upper limit of charge for the low-energy protons Eq.~\eqn{low} with that of the high-energy protons Eq.~\eqn{high}, which differ by $\sim 10$ orders of magnitude.

 It follows that with decreasing energy, the less capable the protons are of overcoming the Coulomb force.
-The less energetic protons will not be able to saturate the black hole as fully as the highly energetic protons.
+The less energetic protons are unable to saturate the black hole as fully as the highly energetic protons, (i.e. drenching vs dribbling).
 This explains the reason for a much smaller charge to mass ratio for low-energy protons.

-Note that the use of conservation of energy for the calculation of non-relativistic protons yields an equation of exactly the same form as the calculation using force for the relativistic protons.
-Equation \eqn{explicitly} will be familiar in both calculations and set equal to $E/mc^{2}$ for the low-energy protons, and equal to $\gamma _{0} - 1$ for the high-energy case.
-Setting $E/mc^{2}=\gamma _{0} - 1$, it is easy to check that indeed they are the same equation.
-For a $\gamma _{0}$ value of $1.005$ (with speed of $0.1c$) and using $.5mv^{2}$ for $E$ (with again, the same speed of $0.1c$) yields $0.005$ as the answer for both.